magento/devdocs/src/guides/v2.3/rest/tutorials/bundle-product/create-bundle-product.md

 contributor_link: https://www.goivvy.com/magento-optimization-service
 ---

-Let's add the bundle product.
+Now we will add the bundle product.
 We will use two bundle options: `RAM` and `Monitor`.

 **Endpoint:**